-With Sean Connery gone, producers took an opportunity to reinvent 007 a bit.
-Turtlenecks, ruffled shirts, ascots.
+With Sean Connery gone (at least temporarily), producers took an opportunity to reinvent 007 a bit.
+Out with the classic tuxedoes and in with trendy turtlenecks, ruffled shirts, and ascots.
 This is the James Bond parodied by Austin Powers, but don’t get used to it because like George Lazenby, mod James Bond won’t last.

-It’s been two years since Blofeld escaped at the end of You Only Live Twice and the trail has gone cold.
-Just in time, Bond meets a suicidal girl with a crime lord father who agrees to help 007 in exchange for Bond cheering his daughter up.
+It’s been two years since Blofeld escaped at the end of You Only Live Twice and his trail has gone cold.
+Luckily, Bond meets a suicidal girl with a crime lord father, and the father agrees to help 007 in exchange for Bond cheering his daughter up.
 James, who graduated with honors from the School of High Drama Lifestyles, is intrigued.
 The girl, Tracy, sees through the arrangement because she’s not stupid, but Bond promises to make it up to her.
-Cue a montage of them together.
-But duty calls when Tracy’s father, Draco, gets a clue about Blofeld.
+Cue a montage of them hanging out together and falling in love.
+But duty calls when Tracy’s father, Draco, gets a clue about Blofeld’s whereabouts.

 Lazenby was invited to do a screen test based on a commercial he did for Fry’s chocolate.
-Lazenby found out who did Sean Connery’s suits and hair and went to them.
+Lazenby found out who did Sean Connery’s suits and hair and went to them, figuring that looking the part would only help him.
 At the barber, he ran into producer Albert Broccoli, who decided he had gumption.
-Sadly, Lazenby clashed with the crew and his costars, acting entitled and like he was too good for the role that was about to make him famous.
+Sadly, once filming began, Lazenby clashed with the crew and his costars, acting entitled and like he was too good for the role that was about to make him famous.
 Before OHMSS was even in theaters he was doing interviews about how he believed Bond was dated and he saw himself moving on to better things.
 Producers told him to go for it, and they parted ways.
 But don’t feel bad, because Lazenby

 had a great career is probably happy wherever he is now.